robert a cameron

 Robert A. Cameron was a General in the army during the Civil War.

-Robert Cameron was born on February 22, 1828.
+Robert Cameron was born on February 22, 1828 in Brooklyn, New York.
 He graduated from Indiana Medical College in 1850.
 He served in the army in 1861.
 He became a Major General in 1865.

 Cameron helped find a place for Greeley to be built.